ribtips/perl-pcapng/README.md

 # perl-pcapng

-I intend to build a pure perl pcapng parser module that interacts with the pcapng format.
+This is a pcapng parser written in pure perl.

 Currently the file parser has 2 modes:
 Mode1 - Read Whole File